pravien/-UFO-blog_entry/README.md

 Have you ever wondered why some people are keen on using a specific format, does it serve a specific purpose or is it really just a personal prefference.
 We decided to put it to the test and look into this subject.
-We came up with a hypothesis based on what experience we have had in our "coding time".
+We came up with a hypothesis based on what experience we have had from school and our work life.
-We had noticed that the XML format is alot bigger with all it's open and closing tags and it general structure so we went into this blog post with a hypothesis that
+We had noticed that the XML format is alot bigger with all it's open and closing tags and it's general structure so we went into this blog post with a hypothesis that
 XML is inefficient for transferring data over the network.